neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/choose_a_terminal.md

 # How to Choose a Terminal

-**datashuttle**'s graphical interface can run in almost any terminal—but native Windows and macOS terminals may display with minor errors.
+**datashuttle**'s graphical interface can run in almost any terminal—but native Windows and macOS terminals may display with minor graphical errors.

 If you are using Linux, the native terminal will work without issue.